frankois944/kmp-mvvm-exploration/README.md

 It's not that simple, I'm working on it for some time and with the advancement of KMP, it sounds to be easier but not so much :)

+The KMP MVVM approach on [Android is fully supported](https://developer.android.com/topic/libraries/architecture/viewmodel), using Kotlin multiplatform or not, it's the same implementation.

+Otherwise, on iOS, it's kind of experimental, the KMP ViewModel is not made to work on this target, we need to find some workaround for correctly using it.

+Other features presented in this repository are optional for using MVVM pattern, but I think it's kind of useful.

 You will find inside this repo :

 - [Requirement](#mvvm-concept-on-ios)